 Over the last year, we were looking at different solutions to be able to scale with our organization.
 Last year, we grew the organization about 1000 employees.
 This upcoming year, 2014, we're looking to grow the organization another thousand employees.
 Within the organization from a technology perspective, we needed to come up with technology solutions that would scale with our organization.

-In the past at ZS Associates, what we've had in place from an IP telephony standpoint was the on-premise Cisco solution that had call managers in North America, E.U., and Asia Pacific.
+In the past at ZS Associates, what we've had in place from an IP telephony standpoint was the on-premises Cisco solution that had Call Managers in North America, E.U., and Asia Pacific.
 Then basically what we did was we went out and all that equipment was becoming end of life, and what we did was we went out and looked at various Cloud-based providers.
-What we were looking for in a hosted provider was the ability to take our on-premise solution and move it into the Cloud along with being able to integrate with our current communication platforms that we had in place.
+What we were looking for in a hosted provider was the ability to take our on-premises solution and move it into the cloud along with being able to integrate with our current communication platforms that we had in place.

 We migrated from Lotus Notes to Exchange in Outlook in a hosted environment.
-In addition to that, we moved from our on-premise Cisco IP telephony system to a hosted IP telephony system through West IP.
-We did take a look at various vendors in the Cloud based environment for IP telephony, and we took a look at...
-Gardner was one of our critical decision factors for taking a look at some of the individuals in the magic quadrant.
-Definitely West IP and their HDS Cisco solution was one of the products that we did take a look at.
-We did decide to go with West IP based on the fact that they were able to provide us with a global solution, a scalable solution, allowing us to implement that solution in the U.S., and expand the scalability out to our global landscape throughout the organization.
+In addition to that, we moved from our on-premises Cisco IP telephony system to a hosted IP telephony system through West.
+We did take a look at various vendors in the cloud-based environment for IP telephony, and we took a look at Gartner...was one of our critical decision factors for taking a look at some of the individuals in the Magic Quadrant.
+Definitely West and their HCS Cisco solution was one of the products that we did take a look at.
+We did decide to go with West based on the fact that they were able to provide us with a global solution, a scalable solution, allowing us to implement that solution in the U.S., and expand the scalability out to our global landscape throughout the organization.

-Basically the process to migrate to the HDS solution was very painless.
-We did notify a lot of our employees that we were migrating our IP telephony solution, but a lot of individuals didn't even realize we were migrating into the Cloud.
+Basically the process to migrate to the HCS solution was very painless.
+We did notify a lot of our employees that we were migrating our IP telephony solution, but a lot of individuals didn't even realize we were migrating into the cloud.

 With our collaboration suite of IP telephony tools, we're able to integrate our IP telephony solution with WebEx along with...
 We're just starting to use the Jabber client on our IP phones and on our desktop solutions.
 It's enabled to utilize these technologies in a collaborative way and in a unified way, rather than having multiple individual applications to perform the same functions.

-The benefits of us going to the Cloud is being able to scale the organization with the technology that we wanted to implement as we added new employees to the organization, to be able to complement our technology personnel that we have on staff currently with a third-party vendor Cloud provider to provide that expertise and bring that into the organization.
-That was very critical, the ability to upgrade our equipment as years went along so that we can be on the latest technologies at a much faster pace than we were able to do on-premise.
+The benefits of us going to the cloud is being able to scale the organization with the technology that we wanted to implement as we added new employees to the organization, to be able to complement our technology personnel that we have on staff currently with a third-party vendor cloud provider to provide that expertise and bring that into the organization.
+That was very critical, the ability to upgrade our equipment as years went along so that we can be on the latest technologies at a much faster pace than we were able to do on-premises.